autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **To System**
   - Diagnostics: Reports the state of the Planning Component, indicating whether the processing is running correctly and whether a safe plan is being generated.
 - **To Human Machine Interface (HMI)**
-  - Feature execution availability: Indicates the status of operations that can be executed or are required for external decision-makers, such as lane changes or entering intersections.
+  - Feature execution availability: Indicates the status of operations that can be executed or are required, such as lane changes or entering intersections.
   - Trajectory candidate: Shows the potential trajectory that will be executed after the user's execution.
 - **To API Layer**
   - Planning factors: Provides information about the reasoning behind the current planning behavior.
 This may include the position of target objects to avoid, obstacles that led to the decision to stop, and other relevant information.